-- 2. Homeless Liaison Contact Information and Responsibilities: The Charter School's Homeless Liaison is: Yolanda Vazquez, yolanda.vazquez@centralvcs.org.
-The Charter School's Homeless Liaison is required to do all of the following: - Ensure that homeless children and youths are identified by school personnel through outreach and coordination activities with other entities and agencies;
+- 2. Homeless Liaison Responsibilities: The Charter School's homeless liaison is required to do all of the following: - Ensure that homeless children and youths are identified by school personnel through outreach and coordination activities with other entities and agencies; - Ensure that homeless children and youth are admitted, and have a full and equal opportunity to succeed in the School; - Ensure that homeless children and youths have access to and receive educational services for which such families, children, and youth are eligible, including referrals to health care services, dental services, mental health and substance abuse services, housing services and other appropriate services;

-- Ensure that homeless children and youths have access to and receive educational services for which such families, children, and youth are eligible, including referrals to health care services, dental services, mental health and substance abuse services, housing services and other appropriate services; - Ensure that the parents or guardians of homeless children and youths are informed of the educational and related opportunities available to their children and are provided with meaningful opportunities to participate in the education of their children; - Ensure that admission disputes are mediated in accordance with the dispute resolution process outlined below; - Ensure that public notice of the educational rights of homeless children and youths is disseminated in locations frequented by parents or guardians, including schools, shelters, public libraries and soup kitchens, in a manner and form understandable to the parents and guardians of homeless children and youths, and unaccompanied youths; - As applicable, ensure that the parent or guardian of a homeless student, and any unaccompanied youth, is fully informed of all transportation services, including transportation to the school of origin and is assisted in accessing transportation to the school. - As applicable, ensure that the parent or guardian of a homeless student, and any unaccompanied youth, is fully informed of all transportation services, including transportation to the school of origin and is assisted in accessing transportation to the school. - Ensure that school personnel providing services participate in professional development and other technical support as determined appropriate by the State Coordinator; - Ensure that unaccompanied youths 1) are admitted to school; 2) have opportunities to meet the same challenging State academic standards as the State establishes for other children and youth, including implementation of procedures to identify and remove barriers that prevent youths from receiving appropriate credit for full or partial coursework satisfactorily completed while attending a prior school; and 3) are informed of their status as independent students and that the youths may obtain assistance from the liaison to receive verification of such status for purposes of the Free Application for Federal Student Aid.
+- Ensure that the parents or guardians of homeless children and youths are informed of the educational and related opportunities available to their children and are provided with meaningful opportunities to participate in the education of their children; - Ensure that admission disputes are mediated in accordance with the dispute resolution process outlined below; - Ensure that public notice of the educational rights of homeless children and youths is disseminated in locations frequented by parents or guardians, including schools, shelters, public libraries and soup kitchens, in a manner and form understandable to the parents and guardians of homeless children and youths, and unaccompanied youths; - Ensure that school personnel providing services participate in professional development and other technical support as determined appropriate by the State Coordinator; - Ensure that unaccompanied youths 1) are admitted to school; 2) have opportunities to meet the same challenging State academic standards as the State establishes for other children and youth, including implementation of procedures to identify and remove barriers that prevent youths from receiving appropriate credit for full or partial coursework satisfactorily completed while attending a prior school; and 3) are informed of their status as independent students and that the youths may obtain assistance from the liaison to receive verification of such status for purposes of the Free Application for Federal Student Aid. - 3.
+Admission: All homeless students are required to follow the school's process for admitting students, including filling out and submitting the school's enrollment packet on time.
+As with all students, admission depends upon availability.
+In the event of an oversubscription in a grade, homeless students will participate in the lottery as with any other student.
+As used in this policy, admission means attending classes and participating fully in school activities.